andrewt3000/MachineLearning/neuralNets.md

 Feature selection - The process of choosing the features.
 It is important to pick features that correlate with the output.

-Dimensionality reduction - Reducing number of variables.
-A simple example is selecting the area of a house as a feature rather than using width and length seperately.
-Other examples include singular value decomposition, auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.

 ### Hyperparameters
 Hyperparameters - the model’s parameters in a neural net such as architecture, learning rate, and regularization factor.